AUSTRAC enrolment opens 31 March — compliance deadline: 1 July 2026

 Real Estate AML/CTF Compliance Checklist

 Use this checklist to ensure you're ready before 1 July 2026.
+Click each item as you complete it.

 What Happens If You Don't Comply